Size Utilities

 if you want an element to span the entire viewport width.

-You can set the minimum and the maximum width of an elemnent using the min-w-{number}
+You can also set the minimum and the maximum width of an element using the min-w-{number}

 and max-w-{number}